MICHELLE: Omigawd, you almost gave me a heart attack.

 MICHELLE: I suppose that is the spirit of the season.

-MELINDA: So, speaking of the season, I expect you’ve been indulging in some spooky manga this week?
+MJ: So, speaking of the season, I expect you’ve been indulging in some spooky manga this week?

 MICHELLE: Some spooky, others not-so-spooky, but generally Halloweenish, yes.